- Campus Life

 Feinberg Library provides exhibit space to SUNY Plattsburgh departments, classes, and sanctioned campus organizations as part of its commitment to service to the campus community.
 The purpose of this program is to...

-The Exhibit Program is managed by the Feinberg Library Exhibit Committee, which reports to the Library Information Outreach Unit.
-The Exhibit Committee has the following responsibilities:
+The Exhibit Program is managed by the Instruction & Reference Services (IRS Unit).
+The management has the following responsibilities:

 Feinberg Library affirms the American Library Association's Library Bill of Rights, which states, "library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.."

 Feinberg Library also supports the American Library Association's recommendations for Intellectual Freedom Principles for Academic Libraries, which states that "Freedom of information and of creative expression should be reflected in library exhibits and in all relevant library policy documents."

 Feinberg Library is committed to academic freedom--no censorship of exhibit materials will be imposed by the library.
 However, materials that are judged by the Exhibit Committee and the Dean of Library and Information Technology Services (LIS) to be defamatory, willfully false, obscene, blasphemous, inciting racial hatred, or discriminatory based on existing college guidelines will not be approved.

 Additionally, library spaces may not be used for commercial or political purposes, for the solicitation of business, for profit or for fundraising.